dvdsmpsn/dvdsmpsn.github.io/pii-viewer-for-google-analytics.md

 Contacts at Google have confirmed that the extension is compliant with the terms of service.

+<h2 id="data-security">Data security and privacy statement</h2>

+**We do not read your data.**

+Our extensions are served by static files, and as such, store no data.
+All markup is rendered client-side, so no data is transmitted to our servers.

+Any configuration data saved is saved within your browser on your own computer and only accessed by client-side JavaScript.

+### Privacy
+**We do not read your data.**

+We do however reserve the right to track usage with web analytics software such as Google Analytics.

+#### Google Analytics
+Our extensions use Google Analytics.
+Items currently being tracked by Google Analytics:

+- Options page loadServer Base URL
+-- *e.g. /options.html*
+- Some events such as button clicks on the options page -- Attempts to upload a file into your browser
+-- Whether the upload was successful or not
+-- A count of how many users were in the file, but not their details -- When the user mapping is updated

 <h2 id="donate">Did you find this useful?</h2>

 If you found this Chrome extension useful, why not say thanks by buying me a pot of tea to contribute to its maintenance.
 I don't do coffee.